Wisconsin Social Work Licensure Requirements

 Certified Social Worker Requirements in Wisconsin

 A prospective social worker should enroll in a social work baccalaureate program that has been accredited by the CSWE or is in the accreditation process.
-However, if the prospective social worker already has a degree in a related field, he or she may seek to establish equivalency.

 The ASWB bachelor’s level examination is another requirement for licensure.
 A candidate becomes eligible to take the exam shortly before graduation.